 The value of our property interests as of 31 December 2016 as valued by DTZ Cushman Wakefield Limited, an independent property valuer, was RMB508.3 million.
 There was a net revaluation deficit, representing the deficit market value of the properties below their book value as of 31 August 2016.
 There was a net revaluation deficit, representing the deficiency in market value of the properties below their net book value as of 31 December 2016.
 We considered that there is no impairment on these properties as the value in use of these properties are higher than the carrying amount as of 31 December 2016.
-Management of the Company considered there is no impairment indicator on these properties as these properties are mainly school premises in Dongguan which are profit generating.
-Further details of our property interests and the text of the letter and valuation certificates of these propertus.
+Further details of our property interests and the text of the letter and valuation certificates of these property interests prepared by DTZ Cushman Wakefield Limited are set out in Appendix III to this document.